 It really depends on where you live and the time of year for this one.
 I got a watermelon for four dollars the other day, but that’s crazy cheap here.
 Seven or eight bucks is more the average.
 I picked the strawberries at a u-pick, but they’ll be a little pricier in the supermarket (if out of season, always buy frozen – they’re picked at their peak, and are a way better deal).
 Whole limes are cheaper than buying the bottled juice, and that shit is full of additives anyway.
 I’d say that as long as you get the watermelon while it’s in season, you’ll do all right here.
 If you see some really well priced melons, pick them up, chop them up, and freeze in bags so you can have a taste of summer all year round.

-I photographed the quiche recipe right after this, and drank that whole bottle while I was doing it.
+I photographed the quiche recipe right after this, and drank that whole watermelon smoothie while I was doing it.
 Food photography is hot work.

 Throw everything into to a blender and mix for a couple of minutes, or until very smooth.
 Serve cold.
 It's best fresh, but will keep in the fridge for a few days.